ChadBailey/sddp.io/docs/home.md

 ![The Steam Deck Documentation Project](_media/SDDP_Logo_v3.1_xp.png)

+# :exclamation: :question: :warning: Website not yet launched

+How did you end up here?
+Terribly sorry, this website is still under construction and isn't meant to be used by the general public just yet.
+Hopefully soon™ this will change.

 # Welcome to SDDP

 > SDDP is your one stop shop for the highest quality Steam Deck information on